 - 2.1.
 For purposes of this rule, the following words and terms mean: - 2.1.a.
-"Advanced duties" means medical acts that require additional training beyond the basic education program training required for licensure as a physician assistant. - 2.1.b.
-"Alternate collaborating physician" means one or more physicians or podiatric physicians licensed in this state and designated by the collaborating physician to provide collaboration with a physician assistant in accordance with an authorized practice agreement. - 2.1.c.
-"Antineoplastics" means chemotherapeutic agents used in the active treatment of current cancer. - 2.1.d.
-"Authorization to practice" means written notification from the Board that a physician assistant may commence practice pursuant to an authorized practice agreement. - 2.1.e.
-"Authorized practice agreement" means a practice agreement which has been authorized by the Board. - 2.1.f.
-"Board" means the West Virginia Board of Medicine. - 2.1.g.
-"Chronic condition" is a condition which lasts three months or more, generally cannot be prevented by vaccines, can be controlled but not cured by medication and does not generally disappear.
-These conditions include anemia, anxiety, arthritis, asthma, bladder outlet obstruction, cardiovascular and pulmonary disease, cancer, controlled diabetes, epilepsy and seizures, thyroid disease, and obesity, and do not include chronic pain. - 2.1.h.
-"Collaborating Physician" means a doctor of medicine or podiatry fully licensed, without restriction or limitation, who collaborates with physician assistants. - 2.1.i.
-"Collaboration" means overseeing the activities of, and accepting responsibility for, the medical services rendered by a physician assistant.
+"Active practice notification" means a practice notification which is currently in effect. - 2.1.b.
+"Advanced duties" means medical acts that require additional training beyond the basic education program training required for licensure as a physician assistant. - 2.1.c.
+"Alternate collaborating physician" means one or more physicians or podiatric physicians licensed in this state and designated by the collaborating physician to provide collaboration with a physician assistant in accordance with an authorized practice agreement. - 2.1.d.
+"Ambulatory surgical facility" means a facility which provides surgical treatment to patients not requiring hospitalization.
+This definition does not include the legally authorized practice of surgery by any one or more persons in the private office of any health care provider. - 2.1.e.
+"Antineoplastics" means chemotherapeutic agents used in the active treatment of current cancer. - 2.1.f.
+"Authorization to practice" means written notification from the Board that a physician assistant may commence practice in collaboration with physicians pursuant to an authorized practice agreement or an active practice notification. - 2.1.g.
+"Authorized practice agreement" means a practice agreement which has been authorized by the Board. - 2.1.h.
+"Board" means the West Virginia Board of Medicine. - 2.1.i.
+"Chronic condition" means a condition which lasts three months or more, generally cannot be prevented by vaccines, can be controlled but not cured by medication and does not generally disappear.
+Anemia, anxiety, arthritis, asthma, bladder outlet obstruction, cardiovascular and pulmonary disease, cancer, controlled diabetes, epilepsy and seizures, thyroid disease, and obesity are examples of chronic conditions.
+For the purpose of this rule, chronic condition does not include chronic pain. - 2.1.j.
+"Collaborating Physician" means a doctor of medicine, osteopathy, or podiatry fully licensed, by the appropriate board in this state without restriction or limitation, who collaborates with physician assistants. - 2.1.k.
+"Collaboration" means overseeing the activities of the medical services rendered by a physician assistant.
 Constant physical presence of the collaborating physician is not required as long as the collaborating physician and physician assistant are, or can be, easily in contact with one another by telecommunication.
 Collaboration does not require the personal presence of the collaborating physician at the place or places where services are rendered.